-OFFENSE PENALTY Tenn.
-Code Ann. § 1-3-113 The class of offense is not specified but is a misdemeanor per 39-11- Unlawful for person under 21 111.
-Pursuant to TCA 39-11-114, it is a Class A misdemeanor. to purchase, possess, Therefore, 11 mos.
+PENALTY The class of offense is not specified but is a misdemeanor per 39-11- 111.
+Pursuant to TCA 39-11-114, it is a Class A misdemeanor.
+Therefore, 11 mos.
 29 days and fine of up to \$2500 applies.
-Statute transport or consume makes no mention of impact to driving privileges.
-However for alcoholic beverages individuals under 18, T.C.A.
-55-10-701 would require the denial of unrelated to employment. driving privileges.
+Statute makes no mention of impact to driving privileges.
+However for ndividuals under 18, T.C.A.
+55-10-701 would require the denial of driving privileges.

+L Tenn.
+Code Ann. § 37-1-156 Contributing to the delinquency of a minor Class A misdemeanor.
 Tenn.
-Code Ann. § 37-1-156 Contributing to the delinquency of a minor Class A misdemeanor.
-Relates to the furnishing of Class A misdemeanor and punishable as such and additionally the offender shall be sentenced to 100 hours of community service work The court in its discretion may send an order to the Dept. of Safety denying the offender's driving privileges.
+Code Ann.
+39-15-404 Relates to the furnishing of alcohol to a minor by an adult.
+Class A misdemeanor and punishable as such and additionally the offender shall be sentenced to 100 hours of community service work.
+The court in its discretion may send an order to the Dept. of Safety denying the offender's driving privileges.
 If the offender does not have driving privileges then the court may impose 200 hours of community service.
-Driving while impaired 18 to 21 for driving under the influence of any intoxicant or with a BAC over .02 >18 years and <21 years old: Class A Misdemeanor that is punishable only by suspension of driving privileges for 1 year and by a fine of \$250.
+Driving while impaired 18 to 21 for driving under the &gt;18 years and &lt;21 years old: Class A Misdemeanor that is punishable only by suspension of driving privileges for 1 year and by a fine of \$250.
 Court may impose community service.
 No provision for restricted license.
-Not eligible for judicial diversion since no incarceration and thus no probation is permitted, but would be eligible for pre-trial diversion. >16<18: Same as above, but delinquent act not misdemeanor.
-Note that no jail time is applicable in conflict with general penalty relating to delinquent children, see T.C.A. § 37-1-131. (a)(3)(A) Prohibits the possession, consumption, or transporting of alcoholic beverages Class A misdemeanor.
+Not eligible for judicial diversion since no incarceration and thus no probation is permitted, but would be eligible for pre-trial diversion. &gt;16&lt;18: Same as above, but delinquent act not misdemeanor.
+Note that no jail time is applicable in conflict with general penalty relating to delinquent children, see T.C.A. § 37-1-131. of alcoholic beverages Class A misdemeanor.
 Regardless of disposition, the record can be expunged 6 months after the date of the violation and such offense cannot be used against them in any criminal proceeding.
 Under section (a)(5)(C), an order denying the offender of driving privileges is required, and the court and dept. of safety shall follow the same provisions of T.C.A.
 55-10-701 et seq. that apply to persons 13 to 18.